Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Empirical Motivation

-The words in prompts to LLMs are encoded as discrete linguistic units or ``tokens''~\cite{webster1992tokenization, kudo2018sentencepiece, openai2023} before performing inference.
-The number of tokens in a prompt and the output roughly determine the computational cost of inference, so they are often used as a measure of cost in general.

-\textbf{RQ4.} As the home template grows in complexity, the number of input tokens grows since the prompt is longer (Figure~\ref{fig:token-cost}).
-Interestingly, however, the number of output tokens is less stable.
-GPT-3.5 on average consumed more output tokens than GPT-4; in both cases the number declines somewhat as the prompt grows longer.
-For LLaMA, the number of output tokens is relatively stable and high---likely because the raw model does not have a clear notion of the \emph{stopping criteria} for this task that signals the output is complete.
-It therefore produces continuous output up to the maximum token limit.
-Again, some form of fine-tuning would likely inhibit this behavior.
-Placing a US dollar amount on the cost for GPT models, a single smart home command costs around \$0.02 for GPT-3.5 and \$0.03 for GPT-4.\footnote{OpenAI API pricing in May 2023: \$0.02 per 1K tokens for GPT-3.5 and \$0.03 per 1K input tokens / \$0.06 per 1K output tokens for GPT-4} Based on longitudinal data about how often users tend to interact with home assistants~\cite{bentley2018understanding}, this would range from \$0.10 to \$0.60 per day for GPT-3.5, or \$0.30 to \$1.00 per day for GPT-4.
-This is assuming that all interactions require the LLM---realistically, the capabilities of LLMs should only be used when necessary to meet the user goal.
+\textbf{Complex homes and goals incur higher costs.} For immediate goals (which do not require sensors to be included in the template), input tokens are 469, 529, and 607 for $h_1, h_2,$ and $h_3$, respectively; for persistent goals, these values increase to 670, 730, and 808.
+Overall, output tokens vary from 8 to 566 depending on the goal.
+In the minimal case, the output is simply to reject the goal.
+In the maximal case, the output is a lengthy action plan.
+Based on these token measurements in conjunction with API pricing, a single smart home command costs around \$0.02 for GPT-3.5 and \$0.03 for GPT-4.\footnote{OpenAI API pricing in November 2023: \$0.02 per 1K tokens for GPT-3.5 and \$0.03 per 1K input tokens / \$0.06 per 1K output tokens for GPT-4} Accounting for longitudinal data about how often users interact with home assistants~\cite{bentley2018understanding}, this would range from \$0.10 to \$0.60 per day for GPT-3.5, or \$0.30 to \$1.00 per day for GPT-4.

-We also consider the latency associated with inferences to an LLM (Table~\ref{tab:latency}).
-For GPT-3.5 and GPT-4, we perform inferences via OpenAI's API accessed from a 1Gbps fiber internet connection.
-A combination of round-trip network latency and unpredictable demand on cloud infrastructure contributes to a high variability, with GPT-4 being higher overall.
-In contrast, we run LLaMA on local high performance computing resources (4xA100 NVIDIA GPUs for 30B and 7xA100 for 65B), which results in lower latency.
-However, it is not practical for a smart home to utilize such resources locally.
-Ultimately, practical applications will likely rely on cloud infrastructure or on significantly distilled models that can be run on consumer hardware.
-This factor will have clear influence on user experience~\cite{pyae2018investigating}.
+\textbf{High performance models and complex goals incur longer response times.} Latency statistics are shown in Table~\ref{tab:quantitative-results}.
+Response latency varies widely, dependent on external factors (e.g., demand on cloud infrastructure) and the complexity of the response needed.
+In the best case, latency for all models is around one second; this occurs when the request is rejected.
+Latency for generating more complex action plans, however, is highly unstable, often approaching 30 to 45 seconds for the most powerful models.